corda/corda/docs/source/tut-two-party-flow.rst

 :doc:`same instructions as before <hello-world-running>`.

 Our CorDapp now imposes restrictions on the issuance of IOUs.
-Most importantly, IOU issuance now requires agreement from both the lender and the borrower before an IOU can be created on the ledger.
+Most importantly, IOU issuance now requires agreement from both the lender and the borrower before an IOU can be created on the blockchain.
 This prevents either the lender or the borrower from unilaterally updating the ledger in a way that only benefits themselves.

 After completing this tutorial, your CorDapp should look like this: